Ka-Wing/CyberDataAnalytics/assignment3/readme.md

 * Use the preprocessed datasets provided by us or you can generate them yourselves.
 Be sure to use the correct datasets to process with stated in the report. <br />
 * Feel free to ask us questions if you are running into small problems.
 Look for us at Slack. <br />

+We have split the task into several tasks because one group decided to deduct points for readability of the code due to code that was clustered together in one file.
+We have therefore decided to split the tasks to several files, but it seems some systems fails to import local files.